 Q: What is PHEAA?

-A: PHEAA, which stands for Pennsylvania Higher Education Assistance Agency, is the agency that administers the state grant program for Pennsylvania residents.
-To be considered for a PHEAA State Grant, you should file your FAFSA by May 1st.
+A: Pennsylvania Higher Education Assistance Agency (PHEAA) is the agency that administers the state grant program for Pennsylvania residents.
+To be considered for a PHEAA State Grant, you should file your FAFSA by May 1.

 Q: What different types of aid are there?